Is Quality 4.0 distinct from Industry 4.0?

 As you can see, Industry 4.0 is far from a unified concept, but Quality 4.0 thankfully has a more narrow definition.
 Once again, the experts at LNS Research have developed a concise definition of what Quality 4.0 means in the real world.

-In a recent article on Quality Digest, Dan Jacobs says, “Quality 4.0 is the application of these Industry 4.0 technologies to quality, but it isn’t really a story about technology.
+In a recent article on Quality Digest, Dan Jacob says, “Quality 4.0 is the application of these Industry 4.0 technologies to quality, but it isn’t really a story about technology.
 It’s about how that tech improves culture, collaboration, competency, and leadership.”

-Think of real-time supply chain visibility as an example of what Jacobs is describing.
+Think of real-time supply chain visibility as an example of what Jacob is describing.
 Analytics and automation form the technological platform underlying Quality 4.0, but the real-world outcomes of technology implementation can unveil new business opportunities.
 Thus, unprecedented connectivity and collaboration among suppliers can potentially enable a manufacturer to evolve from a product-based business model to a service-based business model.

 Real-world applications are the distinctions